(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 Try making your own chart of vivid oranges using the tube colors you already have.
 Mix together warm yellows and warm reds, cool reds and warm yellows, warm reds and cool yellows.

-Here is an example of how you can play with mixing orange in an organized way, and then refer back to the charts later.
+Here is an example of how to mix orange in an organized way, and then refer back to the charts later.
 Notice, to make the most vivid orange you need to have a yellow and a red with the same bias.
 Increasing the amount of yellow in your mix will create a higher value and more luminescent orange.
 Remember that white is a cool color, so adding white to your orange will raise the value but eventually cool the orange.

 How to Mix Orange – Laying out you palette.